dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/deploying_apps_prod.rst

 *   CPU and memory requirements for hardware and virtual compute: How you model your problems can impact these requirements.

-You should also maintain your application's code as follows:

-*   Keep up to date with Ocean SDK releases to help ensure the best performance and take advantage of the newest features.
+You should also maintain your application's code by keeping up to date with Ocean SDK releases to help ensure the best performance and take advantage of the newest features.

 .. _quantum_apps_security: